Jose-E-Alberto/post-install-config/README.md

 </p>
 <p>

-To add a new department
+To create a new department
 - From the Admin panel
 - Select the Agent tab > Departments > Add New Department
 - Name: SysAdmin